SwiftOnCloud/running-on-me/README.md

-# running-on-me
+# Running on serve.swifton.me
-Apps and frameworks confirmed to run on the server.swifton.me infrastructure
+A curated list of apps and frameworks confirmed to run on the server.swifton.me infrastructure

 ## Frameworks